Drano: Liquid Drano

 Liquid Drano was introduced in response to Clorox's purchase of Liquid-Plumr in 1969.
 Originally, it was simply a liquid lye (sodium hydroxide).
 In the late 1970s, the product was reformulated as a combination of liquid lye and sodium hypochlorite.
 Sodium hypochlorite is used in low (5%) concentration as laundry bleach and in higher concentrations as a swimming pool disinfectant.

 Liquid Drano is marketed in several forms, including Drano Liquid Clog Remover, Drano Max Build-Up Remover, and Drano Dual-Force Foamer Clog Remover.
 All are variations on the basic Liquid Drano formula.

 Drano Foamer

 Drano Foamer first started out a powder similar to Crystal Drano in which water had to be added.
 This was the first-ever foaming pipe snake product.
 This caused Liquid-Plumr to launch Liquid-Plumr: Foaming Pipe Snake, which is a 2-in-1 liquid.

 Many years later, the makers of Drano decided to reimagine Drano Foamer as a 2 in 1 liquid known as the Dual Force Foamer.

 Drano Kit

 The Drano Snake Plus Drain Cleaning Kit combines a mechanical snake for loosening clogs, with yet another gel-variation on the Liquid Drano formula.

+Use for bombs

+Drano has been used to create homemade bombs called Drano bombs by mixing the product with aluminum.
+In 2017, a Drano bomb severely burned a 12-year old girl in the neighborhood of Harlem in New York City.
+Drano bombs have the ability to cause third-degree burns and blindness.